 Since I am reminiscing on my migraine induced vomiting episodes, I have also vomited into the trash can at a government clinic during one of my pregnancy check ups when I couldn’t hold it in long enough, due to the common bathroom was occupied.
 Another time was when I got my medical leave from work due to a migraine attack and I had to take a Grab car ride home, and during the journey home I was extremely nauseated, it did not helped that the car was heavily perfumed.
 When I finally made it home and walked into my front porch I immediately vomited in front of or house entrance, which I then had to clean by hosing down before I went inside.
 Other places include birthday party events, condominium restrooms and so on.
 I apologize to all the cleaners that had to clean up after my mess.

-Bright lights, sounds and crowds
+Bright lights, sounds, and crowds

-After events which involve interaction with many people and some degree of loud sounds, lights and stuffy rooms , I may tend to get a headache and eventually , migraine.
+After events that involve interaction with many people and some degree of loud sounds, lights and stuffy rooms , I may tend to get a headache and eventually , migraine.
 I recall having a bad migraine attack back in my university years, after a live Switchfoo concert, and also after big social events.
 On a side note, thinking back now I think being a natural introvert, when I was younger having social interactions did made me mentally tired, as I had to ‘keep up’ with the energy of those around and I tend to overthink.
 I preferred one to one or small group conversations, which to this day I still do.
 Socially awkward then, and probably now to to an extent, only difference now is I care less and am less bothered, thus protecting my brain from overthinking.
 One benefit, at least to growing older.
 It’s either the aging or the having kids, or both.

 Certain foods with strong lingering tastes such as raw garlic can trigger a migraine for me.
 Others include too much caffeine, and citrus foods such as orange juice or lemon juice, even too much ribena can lead to headache/migraine.
 Others are chocolate and milk, and strong flavoured chinese soups like bah kut teh broth, however I am still on the fence whether MSG content in the soups are the cause for the migraine.
 Another is excessive (this is no surprise) alcohol, so I do take with caution.
 What can help is to keep a food library and record down what you ate before you had your migraine attack.